 The May Fayre is the major social and fundraising events in the parish calendar.
 It has also become a significant event in the town and is a great family fun day out which is held in the Rye park (Kingsemead end, near the tennis courts). .
-It takes place each year on the first Monday Bank Holiday in May, though in 2020 it had to be cancelled, for the first time, due to the Covid19 Pandemic.
+It takes place each year on the first Monday Bank Holiday in May, though in 2020 and 2021 it had to be cancelled, for the first time, due to the Covid19 Pandemic.

 It has many stalls, from the ever-popular books, bric-a-brac, fancy goods, plants and toys, to bottle and children’s tombolas, as well as bouncy castles, face painting, and many other games for children.
 There is a full programme of dance and acrobatic groups, children’s entertainers and fancy dress, and a band.
 There are food stalls from different nationalities, refreshments, ice cream, popcorn, and a beer & wine tent, and the raffle draw takes place at the end of the day.